 How we handle our supplier relationships;

-- We pride ourselves on conducting our business in a fair, ethical and friendly manner and pay our bills on time, checking firms environmental credentials before trading with them.
+- We pride ourselves on conducting our business in a fair, ethical and friendly manner.
+Ensuring we pay our bills on time, checking firms environmental credentials before trading with them.

 HBXL commit to continue to engage in ethical business practices in everything we do.

-As a company dedicated to the development of environmental software solutions in addition to other business software, HBXL are committed to acting environmentally responsibly and minimising the impact of our business on the environment and that of other building firms who are responsible for large amounts of construction waste and homes responsible for significant CO2 emissions.
-We believe that the environmental issues are the biggest area of CSR within HBXL due to the potential impact that the company can make from an industry perspective and also where there is continued room for improvement internally.are
+As a company dedicated to the development of environmental software solutions in addition to other business software, HBXL are committed to acting environmentally responsible.
+As well as, minimising the impact of our business on the environment and that of other building firms who are responsible for large amounts of construction waste and homes responsible for significant CO2 emissions.
+Moreover, we believe that the environmental issues are the biggest area of CSR within HBXL due to the potential impact that the company can make from an industry perspective and also where there is continued room for improvement internally.are

 The objectives of the statement are a commitment to: